-Area Cleaning agents Appliance front Hot soapy water: Clean with a dish cloth and dry with a soft cloth.
+Area Cleaning agents Control panel Hot soapy water: Clean with a dish cloth and dry with a soft cloth.
 Do not use glass cleaners or metal or glass scrapers for cleaning.
 Stainless steel Hot soapy water: Clean with a dish cloth and dry with a soft cloth.
 Remove flecks of limescale, grease, starch and albumin (e.g. egg white) immediately.
 Corrosion can form under such residues.
-Special stainless steel cleaning agents can be obtained from the after-sales service or from specialist shops.
+Special stainless steel cleaning agents can be obtained from the after-sales service or from spe- cialist shops.
 Oven Hot soapy water or a vinegar solution: Clean with a dish cloth and dry with a soft cloth.
 If oven is very dirty: use oven cleaner, but only when oven is cold.
 It is best to use a stainless-steel sponge.
 Glass cover for the oven light Hot soapy water: Clean with a dish cloth.
-Control panel/outer door panel Glass cleaner: Wipe dry immediately using a soft cloth.
+Outer door panel Glass cleaner: Wipe dry immediately using a soft cloth.
 Do not use a glass scraper.
 Inner door glass Glass cleaner: Wipe dry with a soft cloth.
 Do not use a glass scraper.
 Seal Hot soapy water: Clean with a dish cloth, do not scour.
 Do not use a metal or glass scraper for cleaning.
 Accessories Hot soapy water: Soak and clean with a dish cloth or a brush.

-Cleaning the self-cleaning surfaces in the cooking compartment
+Self-cleaning surface in the cooking compartment

-The back wall and ceiling are coated with self-cleaning enamel.
-They clean themselves while the oven is in operation.
+The back panel of the oven is coated with self-cleaning enamel.
+It cleans itself while the oven is in operation.
 Sometimes, larger splashes of food may not disappear until the oven has been operated several times.

-- Never treat the self-cleaning surfaces with oven cleaner.
-If oven cleaner accidentally gets onto the back wall or ceiling, remove it immediately with a sponge and plenty of water. - Never use abrasive cleaning agents.
+- Never treat the self-cleaning surface with oven cleaner.
+If oven cleaner accidentally gets onto the rear wall, remove it immediately with a sponge and plenty of water. - Never use abrasive cleaning agents.
 You will scratch or destroy the highly porous coating.

-- Never treat the self-cleaning surfaces with a scouring pad. - Light discolouration of the enamel does not affect selfcleaning.
+- Never clean the self-cleaning surface with a scouring pad. - Light discolouration of the enamel does not affect selfcleaning.